MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

      [![Visual Studio solution creation](media/quick-app-initialization-cpp/set-static-libs.png)](media/quick-app-initialization-cpp/set-static-libs.png#lightbox)

-## Implement an observer class
+## Implement an observer class to monitor the File profile and engine objects

 Now create a basic implementation for an observer class, by extending the SDK's `mip::FileProfile::Observer` class.
-The observer is instantiated and used later, by the File profile and File engine objects.
+The observer is instantiated and used later, to monitor the loading of the File profile object, and adding the engine object to the profile.

 1. Add a new class to your project, which generates both the header/.h and implementation/.cpp files for you: